rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 217.21 Fedallah] That this Arabic name would be an impossible one for a Parsee is asserted by Luther S. Mansfield  and Howard P. Vincent in their Hendricks House edition of _Moby-Dick_ (New York, 1952), p.
 732; their assertion is refuted by Dorothee Metlitsky Finkelstein, in _Melvill's Orienda_ (New Haven and London: Yale University Press, 1961), p.228...

-	I watch as it trails off a man named Stewart calling Melville careless.
+	I watch as it trails off to a man named Stewart calling Melville careless.
 	Careless Melville.
 He wrote America's first Great Novel.
 America.
 This book reeks of America.

 <hr>